-The following is a listing of the types of equipment and supplies that are available for the management of accidents or emergencies in the laboratory areas if one should occur.
-This includes Emergency Gas Shut-Offs located in the front of the laboratory area.
+The following is a listing of the types of equipment and supplies that are available for the management of accidents or emergencies in the laboratory area.
+This includes: Emergency Gas Shut-Offs located in the front of the laboratory area.
 Other equipment that is available includes: